J-PARK11/SMART101-Multimodal-Algorithmic-Reasoning/VLAR-README.md

         3) Run the prediction model on the test puzzles and collect responses: (see solve_VLAR.py : make_predictions()
         4) Collect the responses in a json file for evaluation: (see solve_VLAR.py: make_response_json()

-    For this demo, we provide a pretrained ResNet-50 + BERT pre-trained model trained on the SMART-101 dataset in the puzzle_split mode using the code in the above repo.
+    For this demo, we provide a pretrained ResNet-50 + BERT model trained on the SMART-101 dataset in the puzzle_split mode using the code in the above repo.
     This model needs to be downloaded from the below link and copied into ./checkpoints/ckpt_resnet50_bert_212.pth
     Checkpoint download link: https://www.dropbox.com/s/69ocrjwwccb6fqv/ckpt_resnet50_bert_212.pth?dl=0